 Laser Therapy Procedures

 In recent years there has been an incredible amount of improvement made for long-lasting vaginal rejuvenation procedures.
 These treatments involve specially designed tools and devices that apply a controlled amount of heat to the vaginal tissue to jumpstart rapid healing and regenerative properties.
 This procedure is especially helpful for women that are seeking non-hormonal treatment for vaginal dryness.

 If you are experiencing symptoms of sexual dysfunction including vaginal dryness, contact the Sexual Health Institute of the Carolinas.
-Please call our office in Huntersville at (704) 766-1147 to speak with our sexual health specialists.
+Please call our sexual health clinic in Huntersville, NC at (704) 766-1147 to speak with our sexual health specialists.